CalebMohamed/calebnm-portfolio/content/write-ups/showdown.md

 SealLion needs to deflect 10 projectiles back to ManBusiness to win the game.
-Unfortunately, there is no win or lose state, the game just freezes when either party is defeated.
+Unfortunately, there is no win or lose state, the game just freezes when either party runs out of hand-warmers.

 Whelp.
 Thanks for listening to my TED talk.